auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 `λx → hash(x + Y)` and `λx → hash(x + Z)` don't readily admit non-trivial
 partial evaluations.

-Moreover, colliding the function that results from this suffixed salt is highly implausible.
-Because the salts `Y` and `Z` must be distinct, a counterexample would be able to create a very large number of cryptographically distinct collisions for free.
+Moreover, colliding the function that results from this partial application is highly implausible.
+Because the salts `Y` and `Z` must be distinct, just by picking any choice of `x`, a counterexample would be able to create a very large number of cryptographically distinct collisions for free.

 Because these collisions are distinct, finding a counterexample remains implausible even if we assume access to another oracle that grants a small